albertlauncher/documentation/src/_docs/using.md

 permalink: /docs/using/
 ---

-To get up an running just run `albert` in terminal and press the hotkey (which is configured upon install, from the Settings menu item in the tray or in ~/.config/albert.config).
+To get up and running just run `albert` in terminal and press the hotkey (which is configured upon install) to start using it.
+When albert is running you can configure or quit the application via the tray icon.
 To make albert autostart checkout [Troubleshooting](/docs/faq).

 As you would expect from a launcher, the main use case is to type a query into an input box and finally to interact with some sort of results.
 Actually there is not much more Albert allows you to do - launching things.
 No more, no less.